Quillen (co)homology of divided power algebras over an operad: Introduction

 \subsection{Outline and main results}

 Sections~\ref{sec:Prelim} and \ref{sec:divpower} are background sections.
-In~\cref{sec:Prelim}, we recall the basic constructions leading to Quillen homology and cohomology.
-In \cref{sec:divpower}, we recall a characterisation for divided power algebras obtained by the third author in \cite{Ikonicoff20} which we will use throughout the article.
-As a preliminary useful result, we obtain the following: \begin{prop*}[see \Cref{prop:powersp}] The structure of a $\Gamma(\P)$-algebra is entirely determined by monomial operations whose monomial degrees are powers of the characteristic of the base field. \end{prop*}
+In Section~\ref{sec:Prelim}, we recall the basic constructions leading to Quillen homology and cohomology.
+In Section~\ref{sec:divpower}, we recall a characterisation for divided power algebras obtained by the third author in \cite{Ikonicoff20} which we will use throughout the article.
+As a preliminary useful result, we obtain the following: \begin{prop*}[see Proposition~\ref{prop:powersp}] The structure of a $\Gamma(\P)$-algebra is entirely determined by monomial operations whose monomial degrees are powers of the characteristic of the base field. \end{prop*} The rest of the article is divided into three parts.